Current Exhibitions

 Exhibition Catalogues

-As part of our exhibition program, the RIC publishes photo books in collaboration with a variety of partners and sponsors.
+As part of our exhibition program, The Image Centre publishes photo books in collaboration with a variety of partners and sponsors.
 Shop our exhibition catalogues.

 The Faraway Nearby